 As you can tell from our cruise packing list, the way to pack for a cruise is the way you’d pack for any resort vacation.

 But don’t some cruise events require formal wear?
 And what’s formal and informal on a cruise?

-In general, “informal” means “business casual,” and for all but the most formal evenings (even on the more upscale ships), resort casual is the common dress code.
-That means elegant attire, though not flowing evening gowns.
+In general, “informal” means “business casual,” and for all but the most formal evenings, even on the more upscale ships, that should suffice.

-Women should make sure their cruise-packing checklist includes dresses or pantsuits, and lightweight sport jackets are fine for men.
+Women should pack dresses or pantsuits; lightweight sport jackets are fine for men.
 Formal wear is typically cocktail clothing for women and sport coats or suits for men.

-Check with your cruise agent before you leave home if you’re unsure about what fancy clothing to pack.
+Check with your cruise agent before you leave home if you’re unsure about packing fancy clothing.
 Your ship may also rent formalwear like tuxedos, so you don’t have to bring your own.

 You’ll be amazed at how little you really need to take to make a great cruise.